 Pathogenesis of the Inner Ear

-As complex as the ear is, as diverse and numerous are its malfunctions and disorders.
-The focus will be on the most common diseases which are often tested in exams.
-Pathologies of the ear include hearing impairments as well as balance disorders.
+The ear is complex and its malfunctions and disorders are diverse.
+This article focuses on the most common diseases that are tested during exams.
+Pathologies of the ear include hearing impairments and balance disorders.

-Tinnitus is mentioned here even though it is not a disease but a symptom.
-It refers to sounds and tones that are perceived by the patient but which are not generated by an external source.
-The sound can be constant or transient, unilateral or bilateral, and it can affect the patient’s living quality in varying degrees, from hardly noticeable to suicidal thoughts.
+Tinnitus is not a disease but a symptom.
+Tinnitus refers to sounds and tones that are perceived by the patient but are not generated by an external source.
+Such sounds can be constant or transient and unilateral or bilateral.
+Tinnitus can affect a patient’s quality of life to varying degrees, from hardly noticeable to suicidal thoughts.

-One can differentiate between two types of tinnitus.
-The objective tinnitus can be measured by the examiner, for example with a microphone or stethoscope.
-The cause of this type of tinnitus may be the blood flow from adjacent blood vessels (vascular tinnitus – always pulse synchronous) or contractions of the muscles of the middle ear or the palate (muscular tinnitus – rhythmical clicking sounds).
+Two types of tinnitus exist.
+Objective tinnitus can be measured by an examiner, for example with a microphone or stethoscope.
+The cause of objective tinnitus may be blood flow from adjacent blood vessels (vascular tinnitus, always pulse-synchronous) or contractions of the muscles of the middle ear or the palate (muscular tinnitus, with rhythmic clicking sounds).

-The question of the exact genesis of the subjective tinnitus has not been resolved so far.
-It might have its origin in the cochlea, the auditory nerves, or the auditory pathway.
-What provokes the spontaneous activation of those structures, is as of yet not totally understood.
+The exact pathogenesis of subjective tinnitus has not been identified.
+The origin might be in the cochlea, auditory nerves, or auditory pathway.
+What provokes the spontaneous activation of those structures is not totally understood.

-The objective in treating a tinnitus is not to get rid of it but rather to help the patient to live with it.
-In a consultation with the patient, it should be determined where the source of the sound is probably located, and he/she should be assured that the tinnitus does not carry any danger of leading to hearing loss or any other disease of the ear.
-As a tinnitus can be associated with psychological problems, psychotherapy should be taken into consideration if and when the patient reports depression or any other psychological problem.
+The treatment of tinnitus aims to help the patient live with the condition.
+Aided by the patient, the healthcare professional should determine the likely source of the sound.
+The healthcare professional should also assure the patient that the tinnitus is not associated with hearing loss or any other disease of the ear.
+As tinnitus can be associated with psychological problems, psychotherapy should be considered if a patient reports depression or any other psychological problem.

-Another possibility is “covering up” the tinnitus with another external source of sound, the so-called tinnitus masker.
-The produced frequencies (white noise) are similar to the ones of the tinnitus.
-Because they have an external source, the brain actively suppresses them and they are no longer perceived.
-Everyday tricks for managing tinnitus follow the same principle; for example, sleeping with open windows or environmental noise.
-Silence can be an issue for tinnitus patients as it increases the perception of the tinnitus noise.
+For treatment, ‘covering up’ the tinnitus with an external sound source – a tinnitus masker – can be performed.
+The frequencies (white noise) produced by the masker are similar to those of the tinnitus.
+Because the new sounds have an external source, the brain actively suppresses those sounds, and the tinnitus sounds are also suppressed.
+Everyday methods for managing tinnitus follow the same principle, including sleeping with open windows or applying environmental noise.
+Silence can be an issue for tinnitus patients because silence increases the perception of the tinnitus.